-Two EBD degrees train architects in the new skills and knowledge required for environmental design and especially in the design techniques with which those skills must be integrated into the practice of architecture.
+Two EBD degrees--a one-year MEBD and a two-year MSD-EBD--train architects in the new skills and knowledge required for environmental design and especially in the design techniques with which those skills must be integrated into the practice of architecture.
 The course of study includes coursework on building performance simulation, integrated building design, building envelopes and systems, lighting, daylighting, and the theory and practice of environmental design.
 Coursework is complemented and extended by a Performance Design Workshop and then explored in a Bio-Climactic Studio and an EBD Research Studio.

-With the renewed urgency of environmental issues—from global climate change to resource shortages and “net zero” design—architects are faced with demands for new kinds of services that require a new kind of professional
+With the renewed urgency of environmental issues—from global climate change and resource shortages to “net zero” design—architects are faced with demands for new kinds of services that require new approaches to design.

 Our Remarkable Team of Experts